Memory Gym: Towards Endless Tasks to Benchmark Memory Capabilities of Agents: Endless Memory Tasks Inspired by ``I Packed My Bag''

-Endless Mortar Mayhem~(EMM; Figure \ref{fig:emm}) introduces a unique concept inspired by the toddler's game "I packed my bag...".
-It extends the to-be-executed command sequence continuously, enabling potentially infinite sequences.
-Two significant modifications are made to MM to accommodate this feature.
-In the previous setup, the agent had to observe the entire sequence before executing it.
-However, in EMM, we adopt a different approach by alternating between command visualization and execution.

-As shown in Figure \ref{fig:emm_b}, the agent only perceives one command during visualization.
-During execution, the agent must execute all previous commands along with the new one.
-An episode begins by displaying one command, followed by its execution.
+Endless Mortar Mayhem~(Figure \ref{fig:emm}) extends the to-be-executed command sequence continuously, enabling potentially infinite sequences.
+To accommodate this, the command visualization and execution are alternated.
+As shown in Figure \ref{fig:emm_b}, an episode begins by displaying one command, followed by its execution.
 Subsequently, the next visualization reveals only the second command, requiring the agent to execute both the first and second commands.
 This automatic curriculum allows the to-be-executed command sequence to continually expand, while each new command is presented only once.
-A reward of $+0.1$ is signaled for every single successful command.

-The second modification concerns the arena's boundaries.
-In the original MM, the agent's position would need to be reset after command execution due to certain commands being unavailable when the agent is adjacent to the arena's boundaries.
-In EMM, we eliminate the borders and seamlessly scale the arena to the screen's dimensions.
-Additionally, we implement a screen wrap feature that transforms the arena into a torus.
-Consequently, if the agent walks off the screen, it reappears on the opposite side without requiring relocation.
-Finally, the agent then executes the sequence of commands again from its new position.